How Weight Loss Pills Have Changed — and What That Means for Safety

 How it works: This combination pill suppresses appetite and makes people feel full sooner.

-Common side effects: Constipation, dizziness, dry mouth, tingling in hands and feet, brain fog or cognitive impairment, and difficulty sleeping.
+Common side effects: Constipation, dizziness, dry mouth, tingling in hands and feet, brain fog or cognitive impairment, depression, and difficulty sleeping.

 Orlistat (Xenical, Alli)